choi-jeongwon/NLP_project_25Fall/README.md

 References/
 * Bafna et al. (2016) – Document clustering TF–IDF approach
 * Chen et al. (2023) – When text mining meets science mapping in the bibliometric analysis
+* Haggan.
+(2024) - Research paper titles in literature, linguistics and science: dimensions of attraction
 * Hong et al. (2025) – Has higher education become more interdisciplinary
 * Kostoff (2012) – Text mining for science and technology: a review, part I
 * Kostoff et al. (2001) – Text mining using database tomography and bibliometrics